FAQ

 JPL is a Federally Funded Research and Development Center (FFRDC) managed by Caltech under a prime contract/sponsoring agreement between Caltech and NASA (48 CFR 35.017-1).
 JPL is located at 4800 Oak Grove Drive in Pasadena, California.
 JPL also is an unincorporated operating subdivision of Caltech.
 JPL employees are Caltech employees, and subcontracts executed with JPL are contracts with Caltech.

-The Office of General Counsel's role is to provide legal services to the Institute.
+The Office of General Counsel's role is to represent and provide legal services to the Institute.
 We cannot provide personal legal advice to individuals.
 We may be able to offer you a referral to an attorney who can provide you with personal legal advice.

 Incidental use of Caltech telephones and email is permitted consistent with Caltech policy.
 For JPL employees, see JPL Rules for information on use of electronic resources and communications resources and for information on personal use of telephones.